Donald T. Campbell: Evolutionary epistemology

 Applying the BVSR principle to the evolution of knowledge, Campbell founded the domain of evolutionary epistemology.
 This can be seen as a generalization of Karl Popper's philosophy of science, which conceives the development of new theories as a process of proposing conjectures (blind variation) followed by the refutation (selective elimination) of those conjectures that are empirically falsified.
 Campbell added that the same logic of blind variation and selective elimination/retention underlies all knowledge processes, not only scientific ones.
-Thus, the BVSR mechanism explains creativity, but also the evolution of instinctive knowledge, and of our cognitive abilities in general.
+Thus, the BVSR mechanism explains not only creativity, but also the evolution of instinctive knowledge, and of our cognitive abilities in general.

 "The Experimenting Society"

-Campbell also had a vision for how public policy could be improved through use of experimentation.
+Campbell also had a vision for how public policy could be improved through the use of experimentation.
 He argued for a more collaborative method of public policy that involved various stakeholders and that used experimentation and data as a guide for decision making.
 The vision of this was laid out in his essay, "The Experimenting Society".

-His research and book Experimental and Quasi-Experimental Designs for Research became the standard in policy evaluation circles.
+His research and book Experimental and Quasi-Experimental Designs for Research became the standard in policy-evaluation circles.
 Campbell did not start out intending to be a program evaluator, but his devotion to understanding causality, human behavior, and how to solve social questions led him there.